Standby and forwarding-standby

 p4 -u super login

-1. On the commit server, add a service user (if needed) and assign its Type to be service.
-The service user name can be any legal Perforce user name.
-(See Service users)
+1. On the Commit Server, add a service user (if needed) and assign its Type to be service.
+The service user name can be any valid Helix Core user name.
+To learn more, see Service users.

 p4 -u super user -f serviceuser